Balta-Stefan/BMP-blurrer/Readme.md

 # Description
-This project contains 2 programs that blur BMP images (box blur).
-One is written in Assembly, other one is written in C++.
+This project contains 2 programs that blur BMP images (box blur algorithm).
+One is written in Assembly, the other one is written in C++ with /O2 optimization level.

 Performance comparison:
 |                 | serial (no AVX) | AVX    |